Schooner: History

-The exact origins of schooner rigged vessels are obscure, but by early 17th century they appear in paintings by Dutch marine artists.
+The exact origins of schooner rigged vessels are obscure, but by the early 17th century they appear in paintings by Dutch marine artists.
 The earliest known illustration of a schooner depicts a yacht owned by the mayors (Dutch: burgemeesters) of Amsterdam, drawn by the Dutch artist Rool in 1600.
 Later examples show schooners in Amsterdam in 1638 and New Amsterdam in 1627.
 Paintings by Van de Velde (1633–1707) and an engraving by Jan Kip of the Thames at Lambeth, dated 1697, suggest that schooner rig was common in England and Holland by the end of the 17th century.
 The Royal Transport was an example of a large British-built schooner, launched in 1695 at Chatham.

 The type was further developed in British North America starting around 1713.
 In the 1700s and 1800s in what is now New England and Atlantic Canada schooners became popular for coastal trade, and being fast and versatile.
 Three-masted schooners were introduced around 1800.

 The schooner rig was used in vessels for a wide range of purposes.
-Its good ability to windward was valuable to privateers, blockade runners, slave ships, smaller naval craft, pilot boats, and opium clippers.
+Its good ability to windward was valuable to privateers, pirates, blockade runners, slave ships, smaller naval craft, pilot boats, and opium clippers.
 Packet boats (built for the fast conveyance of passengers and goods) were often schooners.
 Fruit schooners were noted for their quick passages, taking their perishable cargoes on routes such as the Azores to Britain.
 Some very large schooners with five or more masts were built in the United States from circa 1880–1920 for the bulk cargo trade, such as coal and timber.
 In yachting, schooners predominated in the early years of the America's Cup.
 In more recent times, schooners have been used as sail training ships.

 The fishing vessels that worked the Grand Banks of Newfoundland were schooners, and held in high regard as an outstanding development of the type.
 This part of North American eastern seaboard is where the term "schooner" first began to be used as a classification for a particular type of vessel.
 In merchant use, the ease of handling in confined waters and smaller crews relative to square rigged vessels contributed to the schooner's popularity, especially in the 19th century.
 Some schooners worked on deep sea routes.
 In British home waters, schooners usually had cargo-carrying hulls that were designed to take the ground in drying harbors (or, even, to unload dried out on an open beach).
 The last of these once-common craft had ceased trading by the middle of the 20th century.

 Schooners were popular on both sides of the Atlantic in the late 1800s and early 1900s.
 By 1910, 45 five-masted and 10 six-masted bulk-cargo schooners had been built in Bath, Maine, and in towns on Penobscot Bay, including the Wyoming, which is considered the largest wooden ship ever built.
 The Thomas W. Lawson was the only seven-masted schooner built.